 In typical data mining systems, the mining procedures require computational intensive computing units for data analysis and comparisons.
-A computing platform is therefore needed to have efficient access to, at least, two types of resources: data and computing processors.
+A computing platform is, therefore, needed to have efficient access to, at least, two types of resources: data and computing processors.
 For small scale data mining tasks, a single desktop computer, which contains hard disk and CPU processors, is sufficient to fulfill the data mining goals.
-Indeed, many data mining algorithm are designed to handle this type of problem settings.
+Indeed, many data mining algorithm are designed for this type of problem settings.
 For medium scale data mining tasks, data are typically large (and possibly distributed) and cannot be fit into the main memory.
-Common solutions are to rely on parallel computing (Shafer et al. 1996; Luo et al. 2012) or collective mining (Chen et al. 2004) to sample and aggregate data from different sources and then use parallel computing programming (such as the Message Passing Interface) to carry out the mining process.
+Common solutions are to rely on parallel computing [43], [33] or collective mining [12] to sample and aggregate data from different sources and then use parallel computing programming (such as the Message Passing Interface) to carry out the mining process.

-For Big Data mining, because data scale is far beyond the capacity that a single personal computer (PC) can handle, a typical Big Data processing framework will rely on cluster computers with a high performance computing platform, where a data mining task is deployed by running some parallel programming tools, such as MapReduce or ECL (Enterprise Control Language), on a large number of computing nodes (i.e., clusters).
-The role of the software component is to make sure that a single data mining task, such as finding the best match of a query from a database with billions of samples, is split into many small tasks each of which is running on one or multiple computing nodes.
-For example, as of this writing, the world most powerful super computer Titan, which is deployed at Oak Ridge National Laboratory in Tennessee, USA, contains 18,688 nodes each with a 16-core CPU.
+For Big Data mining, because data scale is far beyond the capacity that a single personal computer (PC) can handle, a typical Big Data processing framework will rely on cluster computers with a high-performance computing platform, with a data mining task being deployed by running some parallel programming tools, such as MapReduce or Enterprise Control Language (ECL), on a large number of computing nodes (i.e., clusters).
+The role of the software component is to make sure that a single data mining task, such as finding the best match of a query from a database with billions of records, is split into many small tasks each of which is running on one or multiple computing nodes.
+For example, as of this writing, the world most powerful super computer Titan, which is deployed at Oak Ridge National Laboratory in Tennessee, contains 18,688 nodes each with a 16-core CPU.

 Such a Big Data system, which blends both hardware and software components, is hardly available without key industrial stockholders' support.
 In fact, for decades, companies have been making business decisions based on transactional data stored in relational databases.
-Big Data mining offers opportunities to go beyond their relational databases to rely on less structured data: weblogs, social media, email, sensors, and photographs that can be mined for useful information.
-Major business intelligence companies, such IBM, Oracle, Teradata etc., have all featured their own products to help customers acquire and organize these diverse data sources and coordinate with customers' existing data to find new insights and capitalize on hidden relationships.
+Big Data mining offers opportunities to go beyond traditional relational databases to rely on less structured data: weblogs, social media, e-mail, sensors, and photographs that can be mined for useful information.
+Major business intelligence companies, such IBM, Oracle, Teradata, and so on, have all featured their own products to help customers acquire and organize these diverse data sources and coordinate with customers' existing data to find new insights and capitalize on hidden relationships.